 The Act requires that contributions deposited into a campaign account be held in trust for expenses associated with the election of the candidate or for expenses associated with holding office.
 Expenditures must be reasonably related to a political purpose when associated with election of the candidate and must reasonably relate to a legislative or governmental purpose when associated with holding office.
 Expenditures which confer a substantial personal benefit must be directly related to a political, legislative, or governmental purpose.
-The Act authorizes the use of campaign funds to make donations or loans to bona fide charitable, educational, civic, religious, or similar tax-exempt nonprofit organizations.
+The Act authorizes the use of campaign funds to make donations or loans to bona fide charitable, educational, civic, religious, or similar taxexempt nonprofit organizations.
 The Act imposes additional limitations on certain expenditures, including those relating to automotive expenses, travel expenses, tickets for entertainment or sporting events, personal gifts, and real property expenses.

-This bill would prohibit and elected officer from requesting that a payment be made, or a person from making a payment, at the behest of the elected officer to a business entity or nonprofit organization that the elected officer knows or has reason to know is owned or controlled by the elected officer or an immediate family member of the elected officer.
-The bill would prohibit an elected officer or a committee controlled by the elected officer from making an expenditure of campaign funds to a business entity or nonprofit organization owned or controlled by the elected officer or an immediate family member of the elected officer.
-Additionally, the bill would require a nonprofit that funds a public official's travel to disclose donors whose funds were used to pay for the travel once those payments meet certain dollar thresholds.
+This bill would prohibit an elected officer from requesting that a payment be made, or a person from making a payment, at the behest of the elected officer to a 501(c)(4) nonprofit organization that the elected officer knows or has reason to know is owned or controlled by the elected officer or an immediate family member of the elected officer.
+The bill would prohibit an elected officer or a committee controlled by the elected officer from making an expenditure of campaign funds to a 501(c)(4) nonprofit organization owned or controlled by the elected officer or an immediate family member of the elected officer from making an expenditure of campaign funds to a 501(c)(4) nonprofit organization owned or controlled by the elected officer or an immediate family member of the elected officer.

+officials to disclose the identity of donors whose funds were used to pay for the travel once those payments meet certain dollar thresholds if such funds were solicited by the nonprofit for the use of payment for travel for elected officials, a donor directed the funds to be used for elected officials' travel or a donor to a nonprofit accompanies an elected official on any part of travel paid for by the nonprofit.
 This bill would also limit the expenditure of campaign funds for specific items such as country club memberships, household food items, tuition payments, and payments to a health club or recreational facility.